? The Most Versatile Irish Slip Jigs: The Tunes That Connect Everything

 Transition Network: The Butterfly Hub

-Showing the spiderweb of unique transitions branching out from The Butterfly (ID 10) to other key standards.
+Showing the spiderweb of unique transitions branching out from the central standard to key spoke tunes.

 E Minor The Butterfly E Dorian A Fig For A Kiss Bridge Hub A Dorian Hardiman D Major An Phis Fhliuch